wp-plugins/8tracks-shortcode/readme.txt

 == Upgrade Notice ==

 = 1.0 =
 This is a major upgrade.
-It introduces the ability to add collections, the ability to add widgets, a revamped tinymce button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
+It introduces the ability to add collections, the ability to add multiple widgets, a revamped editor button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
 You can also customize the output styling (see FAQ).

 == Changelog ==